 LPC2148 Board can be programmed through serial port UART “0” using “LPC2000 flash utility V2.2.2” is a freeware windows utility used to download the hex file format onto the LPC2148 Board.
 If your PC does not have a serial port; use a USB to serial converter to download the hex file.

-To program in Manual mode you need a half serial cable (which just has TX, RX and GND wire connected).
+To program the LPC2148 Mini Board in Manual mode you need a half serial cable (which just has TX, RX and GND wire connected).
 And connect the half serial cable to UART0 and power the board.
 (Recommended mode)

 - Open LPC2000 Flash Utility V2.2.2